-As the Fund cannot act as a main source of funding for postgraduate students so they must be able to demonstrate that they were adequately funded when they commenced their studies.
-ALF is not a bursary or a scholarship and it cannot provide large sums for students who have made little or no financial provision for their studies.
+As the Fund cannot act as a main source of funding for postgraduates they must be able to demonstrate that they were adequately funded when they commenced their studies.
+The Student Financial Support Fund is not a bursary or a scholarship and it cannot provide large sums for postgraduates who have made little or no financial provision for their studies.

 Students who need help with debt management should contact the Student Advice Centre which is based in the Students' Union.

 Students who wish to further supplement their income may wish to look into applying for external charitable funds.